 It covers about a fifth of the borough of Surrey Heath in term of population and land area.

 Windlesham Parish Council has adopted the committee system to deal more effectively with the scope and volume of business in its charge than would be possible just at a full council meetings.
 Its four committees (Finance and General Purposes Committee, Civic Amenities and Recreation Committee, Planning Committee and Personnel Committee) are enabled to discuss matters in considerable detail and depth and to make recommendations as necessary to the full Council which meets once a month.
 Some of these committees have also been delegated limited powers of expenditure to facilitate the smooth running of the Council.
 Additionally, sub-committees are appointed where appropriate, usually reporting back through one of the Committees to the full Council.

 As with all other Parish Councils, all the meetings of Windlesham Parish Council are open to the public although sometimes certain confidential matters occur which will require the press and public to be excluded for part of the meeting.
 An assembly for all the electors of the parish (called the Annual Parish Meeting) is held every year between March and May.

-The accounts, of course, are strictly audited each year, firstly by an internal auditor from a local firm of chartered accountants, and secondly by chartered auditors appointed by the Audit Commission.
+The accounts, of course, are strictly audited each year, firstly by an internal auditor from a local firm of chartered accountants, and secondly by external auditors (currently BDO LLP).
 The internal auditor also has to check the robustness of the administrative and accounting procedures adopted by the Council.